LizAinslie/Saku.kt/README.md

 ## License
 This project is licensed under the [GNU AGPLv3 License](LICENSE), &copy;
 Elizabeth Hazel Ainslie 2023.
-The only time disclosure of source does not apply is when I, Elizabeth Hazel Ainslie, use it.
+The only time disclosure of source does not apply is when I, Elizabeth Hazel Ainslie, am a contributor on the implementing project